keu/docs/astro/kubepodoperator-local.md

     ]}>
 <TabItem value="windows and mac">

 The latest versions of Docker for Windows and Mac let you run a single node Kubernetes cluster locally.
 If you are using Windows, see [Setting Up Docker for Windows and WSL to Work Flawlessly](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).
 If you are using Mac, see [Docker Desktop for Mac user manual](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).
-It isn't nevessary to install Docker Compose.
+It isn't necessary to install Docker Compose.

 1. Open Docker and go to **Settings** > **Kubernetes**.